lewazo/boreale/README.md

 When using the OTP release, simply run `./bin/boreale cli` to access the CLI.

 #### docker-compose
-When using docker-compose, simply run `docker-compose exec boreale bin/boreale cli` in the same directory as your `.env` and `docker-compose.yml` file.
+When using docker-compose, simply run `docker-compose exec boreale bin/boreale cli` in the same directory as your `docker-compose.yml` file.

 #### Docker CLI
 When using the Docker CLI, you first need to get the container's ID.
-Run `docker ps` and find the container that has the `boreale:latest` image.
+Run `docker ps` and find the container that has the `lewazo/boreale` image.
 Then, run `docker exec -it <CONTAINER ID> bin/boreale cli`.

 ### Traefik
 In order for Traefik to forward the authentication to Boréale, there are some configurations that needs to be done.